Dueen/aries-mobile-components/packages/qr-scanner/README.md

 # @aries-components/qr-scanner

+> TODO: this depends on an Alpha version of `@aries-framework/core`, this MUST
+> be updated when `@aries-framework/core` is stable on 0.2.0.

 This is a simple camera view, with barcode cut-out, to scan qrcodes.
 It uses `expo-camera` under the hood and is customizable.
 Please check the documentation inside the component for more information.

 ## Installation